TUDCA (tauroursodeoxycholic acid) for liver and bile flow: what trials show

 Use as a steroid-cycle 'on-cycle support' supplement

-Anabolic-androgenic steroid users frequently use TUDCA to mitigate cholestatic injury from oral 17-alpha-alkylated androgens.
-The biological rationale is reasonable — these compounds produce drug-induced cholestasis to which bile-acid hydrophilic shifts plausibly offer protection — but published human evidence specifically for AAS hepatoprotection is essentially absent.
-Use sits well downstream of any controlled data.
+Anabolic-androgenic steroid users frequently take TUDCA to blunt the cholestatic liver injury caused by oral 17-alpha-alkylated androgens.
+The biological rationale is reasonable — these drugs cause drug-induced cholestasis, and a hydrophilic shift in the bile-acid pool is plausibly protective — but there is essentially no published human trial evidence testing TUDCA specifically for this purpose.
+This use sits well downstream of any controlled data and should be understood as extrapolation, not evidence.

 Doses people actually take

-Cholestasis trials have used 250–1500 mg/day in two or three divided doses.
-Consumer supplements commonly contain 250–500 mg per capsule and labels often suggest one to two capsules daily.
-There is no evidence that doses below 250 mg/day produce meaningful changes in bile acid composition or liver enzymes in people with healthy livers.
+Clinical cholestasis trials have used roughly 500–1500 mg/day in divided doses.
+Consumer supplements commonly contain 250–500 mg per capsule, with labels suggesting one to two capsules daily.
+There is no good evidence that doses below the studied range produce meaningful changes in bile-acid composition or liver enzymes in people who already have healthy livers — which is most people buying it over the counter.

 Safety, tolerability, and interactions